Democratizing AI: Non-expert design of prediction tasks: Results

-The results of this model assessment procedure are shown in Fig.~\ref{fig:cvscores}.
-Many of the 10 importance ranked problems in Fig.~\ref{fig:cvscores}(a) demonstrate this class imbalance but at least two of the ten problems, one regression and one classification, show significant learning\footnote{One regression problem showed terrible performance scores for reasons we detail in the discussion.}.
-At the same time, four out of the five learnability-ranked problems (Fig.~\ref{fig:cvscores}(b)) showed strong predictive performance.
+The results of this learnability assessment procedure are shown in Fig.~\ref{fig:cvscores}.
+We quantify the practical effect size with Cohen's $d$ comparing the real training data to the shuffled control, and in Fig.~\ref{fig:cvscores} we highlight in green any tasks with Cohen's $d >2$.
+Many of the 10 perceived importance-ranked tasks in Figs.~\ref{fig:cvscores}(a--j) demonstrate a lack of learnability but at least two of the ten perceived important tasks, one regression and one classification, also show significant learning\footnote{One regression showed poor performance scores for reasons we detail in the discussion.}.
+At the same time, four out of the five perceived learnability-ranked tasks (Figs.~\ref{fig:cvscores}(k--o)) showed strong predictive performance, further indicating the ability of non-experts to perform learnability assessments.

-These results show that, while many of the worker-proposed problems are difficult to learn on, it is possible to generate multiple problems where learning can be successful, and to assess this with an automatic procedure such as testing the differences of the distributions shown in Fig.~\ref{fig:cvscores}.
+These results show that, while many of the worker-proposed prediction tasks are difficult to learn on, and caution must be taken to instruct non-experts about the issue of class imbalance, it is possible to generate tasks where learning can be successful and to assess this with an automatic procedure such as testing the differences of the distributions shown in Fig.~\ref{fig:cvscores}.
+Further, for the classification tasks in Figs.~\ref{fig:cvscores}k--o, by assessing learnability (predictive performance) using cross-validation, we can compare with non-expert judgments of perceived learnability.
+Despite perceived learnability being oversimplified (only considering the issue of class imbalance), we found that most perceived learnable tasks demonstrated learnability in practice.